THIS DATE IN HISTORY: Nov. 3

 1990: Linesman Wayne Bonney takes part in a personal doubleheader.
 Bonney officiates an afternoon game between the Blackhawks and Philadelphia Flyers at the Spectrum, then hops on a plane and works a night game between the Buffalo Sabres and Bruins in Boston as a replacement for injured colleague Gerard Gauthier.

-2011: Hours after signing a seven-year contract, $49 million extension on his 29th birthday, Nashville Predators goaltender Pekka Rinne completes a personal one-day hat trick with a 3-0 victory against the Phoenix Coyotes in Glendale, Arizona.
+2011: Hours after signing a seven-year contract, $49 million extension on his 29th birthday, Nashville Predators goalie Pekka Rinne completes a personal one-day hat trick with a 3-0 victory against the Phoenix Coyotes in Glendale, Arizona.
 Rinne makes 35 saves to cap "a day that I'll remember for the rest of my life, for sure."